-Conceptualized by artist Marisa Morán Jahn and architect Rafi Segal, this vibrant, mobile basketball court explores the intersections of recreational equity, cultural heritage, and public space.
+Created by artist Marisa Morán Jahn and architect Rafi Segal, this vibrant, public art project invites recreational equity and celebrates the game’s pre-Columbian cultural heritage.

-The HOOPcycle is now on view in the parking lot shared by The National Public Housing Museum and a new mixed-income housing development in Chicago’s Near West Side:
+HOOPcycle Chicago is regularly on view in the parking lot shared by The National Public Housing Museum and a new mixed-income housing development in Chicago’s Near West Side at 919 South Ada St, Chicago, IL!

 The ball court at Chichen Itza, Yucatán, Mexico.
 Players gained points not by bouncing the ball but by using their knees, hips, and elbows to knock a hard rubber ball weighing 13 pounds into the vertical rim.